Google Cloud Compute Options

 • Flexible environment

-• Instances are health-checked, that will be used by the load balancer to determine whether or not to send traffic to an instance and whether or not it should be autohealed.
+• Health check results are used by the load balancer to determine whether to send traffic to an instance and whether it should be autohealed.

 Traffic Migration